angeltorgon/components/src/components/Code/README.md

-# Link
+# Code

-This is a simple anchor tag.
+This is a simple code tag.